liswahyuni/CADpython/README.md

 ## Overview

 This system uses RAG to retrieve furniture dimensions from PDF documents.
-It translates Indonesian furniture terms to English, searches through a PDF knowledge base, and extracts relevant dimensions to generate accurate CAD files.
+It translates Indonesian furniture terms to English, searches through a PDF knowledge base, and extracts relevant dimensions to generate CAD files.

 ## Features